yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ### Meshing

-   * **mrc_to_tets.py** - process MRC files and produces a regular tetrahedral volumetric meshs for FFEA using the "marching tet" algorithm.
+   * **mrc_to_tets.py** - process MRC files and produces a regular tetrahedral volumetric meshs using the "marching tet" algorithm.
 Decomposition of the image voxels into 5 or 6 tetrohedra each is available.
-Output can be in the tetgen
-    .ele, .face, and .node file format and/or the .vtk format.
+Output can be in the tetgen .ele, .face, and .node file format and/or the .vtk format.

 ### Test Files